Tallinn's coronavirus measures information

 The public transport vehicles are disinfected twice per day, but the passengers can contribute to the safety of all on board by following some simple rules.

 - Kindergartens have taken special precautionary measures advised by the Ministry of Education and Research.
 For example, parents are not allowed in the kindergarten building and the entrance of anyone showing any symptoms of a possible infection is not allowed either.
+The temperature of every child is checked upon arrival.

 - Home services are still provided to those in need, including elderly and people with disabilities.